Final Fantasy: Rankings and aggregators

-Various video game publications have created rankings of the mainline Final Fantasy games.
-In the table below, the lower the number given, the better the game is in the view of the respective publication.
+In the tables below, the lower numbers in top lists and series rankings mean a higher distinction of quality given by the respective publications.
 By way of comparison, the ratings provided by Famitsu magazine and the review aggregator Metacritic are also given; in these rows, higher numbers indicate better reviews.
 Note that Metacritic ratings up until Final Fantasy VII largely represent retrospective reviews from online websites years after their initial release, rather than contemporary reviews from video game magazines at the time of their initial release.